New Orleans Metro Stars Track Club

 About the uniform, does my son/daughter have to wear the tights when they reach the older age groups?

 No, the compression uniform is definitely optional.
-However all athletes under the age of 13 are required to wear the shorts. .
-Also our throwers wear shorts.
+However all athletes under the age of 13 are required to wear the shorts.
+Also if an athlete is a member of a relay squad their uniform must match their teammates'.

 How important is nutrition and do you have any tips on what my child should eat the day of a meet?